PBWDSolutions/expressJSTwig/README.md

 # expressJSTwig 2017

-Twig js is one of the better template engines, and is based on its bigger older brother Twig for php.
+Twig js is one of the better javascript template engines, and is based on its bigger older brother Twig for php.

 Express Js Twig Skeleton Project